History of algebra: Precious Mirror of the Four Elements

 Ssy-yüan yü-chien《四元玉鑒》, or Precious Mirror of the Four Elements, was written by Chu Shih-chieh in 1303 and it marks the peak in the development of Chinese algebra.
 The four elements, called heaven, earth, man and matter, represented the four unknown quantities in his algebraic equations.
 The Ssy-yüan yü-chien deals with simultaneous equations and with equations of degrees as high as fourteen.
 The author uses the method of fan fa, today called Horner's method, to solve these equations.

 The Precious Mirror opens with a diagram of the arithmetic triangle (Pascal's triangle) using a round zero symbol, but Chu Shih-chieh denies credit for it.
 A similar triangle appears in Yang Hui's work, but without the zero symbol.

 There are many summation equations given without proof in the Precious mirror.
 A few of the summations are:

 Diophantus

 Diophantus was a Hellenistic mathematician who lived c.
-250 CE, but the uncertainty of this date is so great that it may be off by more than a century.
+250 AD, but the uncertainty of this date is so great that it may be off by more than a century.
 He is known for having written Arithmetica, a treatise that was originally thirteen books but of which only the first six have survived.
-Arithmetica has very little in common with traditional Greek mathematics since it is divorced from geometric methods, and it is different from Babylonian mathematics in that Diophantus is concerned primarily with exact solutions, both determinate and indeterminate, instead of simple approximations.

-It is usually rather difficult to tell whether a given Diophantine equation is solvable.
-There is no evidence that suggests Diophantus even realized that there could be two solutions to a quadratic equation.
-He also considered simultaneous quadratic equations.
-Also, no general method may be abstracted from all Diophantus' solutions.
+Arithmetica is the earliest extant work present that solve arithmetic problems by algebra.
+Diophantus however did not invent the method of algebra, which existed before him.
+Algebra was practiced and diffused orally by practitioners, with Diophantus picking up techniques to solve problems in arithmetic.